Defense companies post profits, cite rising backlogs

 "There's still a lot of uncertainty in terms of where defense budgets go," said Morningstar analyst Rick Tauber.

 Raytheon and L-3 cut their full-year sales outlooks on Thursday.
-General Dynamics Corp and Northrop Grumman also posted lower quarterly sales this week.
-Lockheed Martin Corp , the industry leader, reported higher third-quarter revenue but forecast flattish sales for 2012.
+General Dynamics Corp (GD.N) and Northrop Grumman (NOC.N) also posted lower quarterly sales this week.
+Lockheed Martin Corp (LMT.N) , the industry leader, reported higher third-quarter revenue but forecast flattish sales for 2012.

 Net income at Raytheon fell 31 percent to $501 million, or $1.43 a share, in the third quarter.
 Analysts expected $1.33 a share, according to Thomson Reuters I/B/E/S. Revenue fell 2 percent to $6.13 billion.